Meet the Team

 Our Mighty Citadel: More Than Fitness (Jan 30, 2019)

-The Citadel Today: U.S. Army aims for toughter fitness standards despite amount of overweight recruits (Jan 1, 2019)
+The Citadel Today, as seen in Newsweek: U.S. Army aims for tougher fitness standards despite amount of overweight recruits (Jan 1, 2019)

 JPHMP Direct: A Lesson in Gaining Buy-In from Policy Makers: An Author Q&A with Dr. Daniel Bornstein (May 31, 2018)